 FIGURE 7 HERE

 This overview of each individual variable shows that they all have some limits for the purpose of measuring financial fragility.
-For our purpose the main limit may be that the motivations behind the behavior of each variable is unknown, when we are really interested in defensive position-making and asset-based lending.
+For our purpose the main limit may be that the motivations and expectations behind the behavior of each variable are unknown, when the index aims at capturing defensive position-making needs and asset-based lending.
 However, by combining the datasets and looking how they behave simultaneously, this paper argues that one can get an idea of the trend of financial fragility in house funding.

 The Index of Financial Fragility in Housing

 When combined together in the way presented above, the variables provide a view of how financial fragility has evolved relative to the base year of 1996, which is shown in Figure 8.
 All countries experienced a rapid increase in home prices in the first part of the 2000s, however, financial fragility grew on average much less rapidly in France compared to the United States and the United Kingdom.
 Tighter mortgage regulation limited the capacity of French banks to underwrite mortgages on the basis of rising home prices instead of income.
 However, the financial fragility index for France did rise by about 35 percent from 2005 to 2008, due to the combination of a decline in liquidity buffers, rising outstanding mortgages, rising home prices and rising debt services relative to disposable income.
 Households owning a property in France did experience a brief decline in financial fragility from 2008 and 2009, but fragility seems to be on the rise again.
-Given that revolving home equity lending has been authorized, unless underwriting standards stay strong, one may expect a rapid increase in the financial fragility of French households if the economic conditions become conducive.
+Given that revolving home equity lending has been authorized, unless underwriting standards stay strong, one may expect a rapid increase in the financial fragility of French households if the economic conditions become favorable.

 In the United Kingdom, financial fragility in housing finance declined during the first half of the 1990s but started to go back up again from the end of the 1990s.
 Home prices grew very rapidly, as did mortgage lending, home equity lending (as proxied by home-equity withdrawal), and the debt-service ratio.
 At the same time, the liquidity buffer of households declined and the combination of all these trends made households more vulnerable to financial difficulties induced by unemployment, declines in home prices, rising interest rates, rising amortization rates, and decline in the availability of refinancing loans.
 As a consequence, financial fragility grew by almost 70 percent from 1996 to 2008 and about 50 percent from the early 2000 until 2008.
 The UK did not have any recession from early 1990s to 2008, which provided a fertile ground for the growth of financial fragility, and financial fragility did so at an accelerated rate as Figure 9 shows.
 Since 2008, financial fragility has declined dramatically as housing finance is “simplified” (as Minsky used to say) through foreclosures, house sales, and the issuance of term-rate refinance and purchase mortgages at more affordable terms and with tighter underwriting standards.